TitoGrine/QueueList/README.md

 ## Challenge

-A `QueueList` is a central element at Deezer.
-In fact, the whole player is based on this `QueueList`.
-The challenge here will be to build a simple `QueueList`.
+A `player` is a central element at Deezer.
+In fact, the whole player is based on this `player`.
+The challenge here will be to build a simple `player`.

 The core of an app like Deezer is the player: the component that enable us to have the wanted Audio output.
 This component need to get elements to play.
-Those elements, called `Track` (you can find a preview of it's structure in the json `data/tracks.json`) are stacked into a list that represent our `QueueList`.
-To be more explicit, a `QueueList` is a container that can represent an Album or a Playlist but stay flexible (add or remove elements, reorder them, ... ).
+Those elements, called `Track` (you can find a preview of it's structure in the json `data/tracks.json`) are stacked into a list that represent our `player`.
+To be more explicit, a `player` is a container that can represent an Album or a Playlist but stay flexible (add or remove elements, reorder them, ... ).
-The aim of this `QueueList` is to provide access to the `Tracks` it contains whenever the player need it.
+The aim of this `player` is to provide access to the `Tracks` it contains whenever the player need it.

 ### Level 1:

-In this first challenge you will create this expected `QueueList`:
+In this first challenge you will create this expected `player`:
 - It should be able to contain `Track` elements
 - Have a method `getCurrentTrack` which enable us to get the currently playing `Track`
 - A method `next` which will return the next track and update the current track